 If you are interested in starting an ecommerce business, I put together a comprehensive package of resources that will help you launch your own online store from complete scratch.
 Be sure to grab it before you leave!

 What is AliExpress?

-In any case, the closest, comparable marketplace to AliExpress is Ebay.
-And like Ebay, AliExpress offers a huge variety of products that span pretty much anything you can think of.
+In fact, AliExpress is known as the Ebay of China.
+And like Ebay, AliExpress offers a huge variety of products that span over 10,000 categories.